jacklinquan/usbserial4a/README.md

 Or go to `Menu->Terminal` and enter `pip install usbserial4a`.

+Save `example.py` in the storage of the Android device.

 Open `example.py` and run it.
 When it runs for the first time, it might prompt you for permission to access the USB device.
 Accept the permission and run this script again, then it should send the data `b'Hello world!'` as expected.

 Go to `Menu->Graphical program output`.